winglang/wing/rfcs/epic-user-journey-is-tracked.md

 - Google Analytics - GA used for public websites analytics
 - Mixpanel - used for deep app and user analytics
 - Pipedrive - our CRM, used for sending email and tracking different sale oriented workflows
+- FullStory - an ability to see what our users is doing on the screen (we should remove it eventually from the public site)

 ## Prioritize User Stories